-Similarly, you might start to feel guilty about doing stuff outside of the house that doesn’t involve your mates.
+Similarly, you might start to feel guilty about doing stuff outside of the house that doesn’t involve your housemates.

-It’s important that you get to retain a life of your own, so if you think this could be an issue, give it some serious thought.
+It’s important that you get to retain a life of your own.
+If you think this could be an issue and it's leading you to doubt if you should live with friends, you may need to give it some serious thought.

-Ok, so time to be honest with yourself – for the sake of your friendship (and your sanity!).
+Time to be honest with yourself – for the sake of your friendship (and your sanity).

-A potential issue that comes with living with friends rather than people you don’t know is that some mates see living together as a situation where everything is borrowable – from your best frying pan to your shower gel and even your clothes!
+A potential issue that comes with living with friends rather than people you're less close to is that some mates see living together as a situation where everything is borrowable – from your best frying pan to your shower gel and even your new clothes.

-The only problem is that this can occasionally get in the way of being the good guy – that super likeable friend can easily transform into a monster for the day.
+The only problem is that this can occasionally make it hard to be your best self – even the most friendly and super likeable friend can easily transform into a monster for the day.
 All you need is a bit of time to let it pass, but living with mates can make this difficult.

-Whether you choose to pay bills individually or have everyone pay one flatmate as designated bill-payer, there’s clearly space for things to go wrong.
+Whether you choose to pay bills individually or have everyone pay one flatmate as designated bill-payer, there’s clearly space for things to get complicated.